Police Department | 1525 Arkansas Ln. | Grand Prairie, TX 75052 | Front Desk: 972-237-8790 | Contact

 Explorers also assist in such areas as crime prevention, traffic/crowd control, recordkeeping, and telecommunications.
 These forms of assistance are always conducted under the supervision of law enforcement officers and serve to demonstrate that Explorers can be beneficial to the agency and the community.

 When are the meetings?

-The Grand Prairie Police Explorers meet 6-8 p.m. on Mondays at the Public Safety Building, 1525 Arkansas Lane, Grand Prairie TX 75052.
+The Grand Prairie Police Explorers meet 6-8 p.m. every other Thursday at the Public Safety Building, 1525 Arkansas Lane, Grand Prairie TX 75052.

 Who are the advisors?

 The advisors are police officers and other volunteers and employees of the Grand Prairie Police Department.
 Advisor training is provided by Learning for Life.

 Absolutely!
 Young women have always been a part of the Grand Prairie Police Department Explorer Program and share equal responsibilities in the program.

 Post registration is only $10 yearly.
 Uniforms are provided.
 Some Explorers opt to purchase additional equipment, such as flashlights, boots and leather gear.
 Sponsors and fundraising help cover most travel expenses for state and national conferences and events.

 The social aspect of the Explorer program is as important to us as the professional services we provide.
 Explorers may participate in a wide variety of trips and activities throughout the year.